alcantarar/PAC12_IMU_Toolbox/README.md

 1. Wait 5 seconds to provide a "quiet" period of data collection.
 1. Swivel chair back and forth 3-5 times while pressing down on IMUs to ensure they all rotate together on the chair
 1. Wait 5 seconds to provide a "quiet" period of data collection
-1. End IMU data collection on iPad application
+1. End IMU data collection

 Later on, we'll use the IMU's angular velocity during the swivels to synchronize IMUs to each other and used the IMU's vertical linear acceleration during the countermovement jump to synchronize IMUs to the GRF data.
 Synchronizing the IMUs